 Keep battery contacts clean.
-Use only the types of batteries specified for use with the VHF 720.
-The VHF 720 battery tray accepts six (6) standard "AA" alkaline, rechargeable alkaline or rechargeable NiCad cells.
-It is advisable to maintain a supply of replacement batteries if the VHF 720 is to be placed in service for a prolonged period where replacement batteries cannot be easily obtained.
+Use only the NiCad Battery Pack or types of batteries specified for use with VHF 725.
+The VHF 725 accepts six (6) standard "AA" alkaline, rechargeable alkaline or rechargeable NiCad cells when the optional battery tray is used.
+It is advisable to maintain a supply of replacement batteries if the VHF 725 is to be placed in service for a prolonged period where recharging of the NiCad Battery Pack is not possible and replacement batteries cannot be easily obtained.